-Solution: This is another situation where you pull out the digital multimeter.
+Solution: This is another situation where you pull out the No products found..
 You’ll have to check the voltage of the battery after taking the necessary precautions.
 Don’t treat these like triple AAA batteries, a vehicle the size of your Chevy Silverado needs a powerful battery that can still be dangerous even when it’s weak.

 Here’s a great video on how to check for battery issues.

 If it comes to this, you might need to replace your battery.
 We know this is a dreaded last resort since a battery can be expensive — but with battery issues, no spark from a coil is one of the smaller problems on your hands!
 Lucky for you, we’ve compiled a list of the best batteries for your vehicle here.

 You’ll be surprised at how common this particular problem is.
 You just figure out that there’s no spark from your coil, and then you decide to take a look at the spark plug.
 Even after the spark plug seems to be fine, you take a closer look at the battery: which thankfully is not emitting a weak voltage and seems to be absolutely fine.

 The culprit might be the wires, which tend to get corroded and rusted after long periods.
 Even if they haven’t gotten corroded and are intact, they might be loose or damaged in some other way.
 Any kind of damage or corrosion to the wires gets in the way of the transmission of voltage, making the ignition coil completely spark-less.